trashpirate/encode-solidity-finalProject/README.md

 ### Special Setup
 `TXNHASH_VISUALIZER_PREFIX` and `ETHERSCAN_API_KEY` must be correctly defined in `.env.local` where they can be found by the backend server instance. `TNXHASH_VISUALIZER_PREFIX` is a URI prefix to a path containing the animal pictures to use.
 In this case, the animal pictures are from [https://www.kaggle.com/datasets/chetankv/dogs-cats-images](https://www.kaggle.com/datasets/chetankv/dogs-cats-images).

-## Issues:
-- need to reenter bet amount after approving
-- starting round occurs separately in backend and on chain
-- claim reward should appear when round closed
-- claim button is not working yet
-- backend needs work to integrate smart contract interaction
-- adding admin panel functionality
-- Transaction Hash Visualizer is currently backend-only, and error handling can be improved.